ThePhD/ThePhD.github.io/_posts/2020-07-20-Checking Things in C++.markdown

 		\std0_dynamic_array_profiling_shrink_to_fit.vcxproj]
 ```

 This is great!
 Messing up the usage of `STD0_EXCEPTIONS_` means unhappy customers, and we're not here for those noisy bug reports.
 It also helps when I accidentally spell `STD0_LIVE_FREE_OR_DIE_HARD_` as `STD0_LIVE_FREE_DIE_HARD_`, wherein a single conjunction turns the macro from an action movie plot to the U.S.'s general outlook on everything concerning poor people.
-This can result in the user getting the UB under the specified, or not, and is not something I should "accidentally" fudge in my library.
+This can result in the user getting the UB under the specified macro, or not, and is not something I should "accidentally" fudge in my library.
 It also prevents me from defining it to be a number or a string or something equally silly, or depending on the fact that I accidentally defined it to one of those things and then "fixing" it only to get weird bug reports of "well, like, it just worked, keep it that way!!".

 ### Not for the End User